kevemueller/kTLSH/README.md

 This source implements the [TLSH - Trend Locality Sensitive Hash](https://github.com/trendmicro/tlsh) method in Java language.

 While there are already Java implementations of the method, the current one was written with specific design goals in mind.
-- Specfication compliant and unit tested
+- Specification compliant and unit tested
 - Java look-and-feel compliant
 - Performant

 ## Usage
 The module is built with maven.
-Details on the maven build are at the [kTLSH maven site](https://ktlsh.keve.app/maven-site/).
-There are also [API docs](https://ktlsh.keve.app/apidocs/)
+Details on the maven build are at the [kTLSH site](https://ktlsh.keve.app/).
+There are also [API docs](https://ktlsh.keve.app/apidocs/).

 Usage follows the pattern used by the other hash methods available in Java.